🚀 What’s Next.js and Why Should You Get Excited?

 <div className="container mx-auto px-4 py-8">

-This is a dynamic page for the slug: <strong>{params.slug}</strong>
+This is a dynamic page for: <strong>{params.slug}</strong>

 </p>